AnthonyM5/my-awesome-blog/_posts/2021-04-11-dynamic-programming-2.md

 title: Dynamic Programming - When to Memoize
 ---

-Last post we discussed the ability of a dynamic programming approach (recursion + re-use) to drasticially improve run time and eliminate unnecessary function calls in a classical recursive solution like our original fibonacci function.
+Last post we discussed the ability of a dynamic programming approach (recursion + re-use) to drastically improve run time and eliminate unnecessary function calls in a classical recursive solution like our original fibonacci function.
 The introduction of memoization allowed us to store and re-use already solved sub-problems (branches in our fib-tree) without requiring our function to recursively call repeatedly - this is sometimes called a lazy solution where terms are only calculated the first time they are asked for.

 {% highlight javascript %}
 // Declare an empty JS object (outside of the function) for us to store our data.